HabtB/simple_shell/README.md

 * Creates a child process in which the command is checked
 * Checks for built-ins, aliases in the PATH, and local executable programs
 * The child process is replaced by the command, which accepts arguments
-* When the command is done, the program returns to the parent process and prints the prompt
+* When the command is done, the program returns to the parent process and prints the prompt.
 * The program is ready to receive a new command
 * To exit: press Ctrl-D or enter "exit" (with or without a status)
 * Works also in non interactive mode